Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 It’s all very well to visit and shop.
 But traveling is also about eating delicious food.

 I know some of you are afraid to try Colombian street food.
-I wouldn’t recommend buying an old sausage on the side of the road.
-But here you’re in Cartagena.
-You should (i hope) be fine.
+I wouldn’t recommend buying an old sausage on the side of the road, but here you are in Cartagena.
+You should (I hope) be fine.

 It won’t be hard to find a street seller in the historical center.
 Try at least: